CBI searches Manish Sisodia’s bank locker in Ghaziabad in liquor policy case

 AAP’s allegations against LG

-The Aam Aadmi Party has denied the allegations, saying this was the Bharatiya Janata Party’s “Operation Lotus” to topple the government in Delhi.
+The Aam Aadmi Party has denied the allegations, saying that the case was part of the Bharatiya Janata Party’s “Operation Lotus” to topple the government in Delhi.
 Sisodia has alleged that raids were conducted at his home to put pressure on him to join the BJP.

-On Monday, the AAP also accused the Delhi lieutenant governor of being involved in a Rs 1,400-crore scam during his term as the chairperson of the Khadi and Village Industries Commission in 2016, and sought his resignation.
+On Monday, the AAP also accused the Delhi lieutenant governor of being involved in a Rs 1,400-crore scam during his term as the chairperson of the Khadi and Village Industries Commission in 2016, and demanded that he resign.

 “When he was the KVIC chairman, demonetisation happened and a cashier working there has given in writing that he was forced to carry out exchange of notes,” AAP MLA Durgesh Pathak claimed, PTI reported.
 “It is unfortunate that he was suspended...But we want a probe in this.
 There is a news report also and there are statements by the affected employees.”